monte-flora/scikit-explain/README.md

 make a single source for computing several machine learning interpretation methods.

 ### Install
-MintPy can be installed from XXX
+MintPy can be installed through pip or conda-forge
 ```
 pip install mintpy
 or